justbasicfacts/nu3ProductUpdate/README.md

 client dependencies must be restore on first build

-If you see a blank page please rebuild the project, or run build-client script on terminal (npm run build-client)
+If you see a blank page please rebuild the project, or run build-client script in a terminal (npm run build-client)

 ### APIs